 1 celery stalk, finely chopped

-1 ½ Tbsp fresh sage or 1 tsp dry rubbed sage
+1 tsp dry rubbed sage

-1 Tbsp fresh marjoram or 1 tsp dried marjoram
+1 tsp dried marjoram

-½ cup oat flour OR breadcrumbs
+½ cup oat flour (OR ½ cup breadcrumbs)

 Black pepper, to taste